definelicht/hlslib/README.md

 #### CMake integration

-For integrating the Xilinx or Intel HLS tools in your project, the `FindSDAccel.cmake` and `FindIntelFPGAOpenCL.cmake` are provided in the `cmake` subdirectory.
+For integrating the Xilinx or Intel HLS tools in your project, the `FindVitis.cmake` and `FindIntelFPGAOpenCL.cmake` are provided in the `cmake` subdirectory.
 The scripts will set all necessary variables required to build both host and device code.

 Example `CMakeLists.txt`:
 ```cmake